Unnao district: Administration

 The current elected representative from Unnao to the Lok Sabha, in the Parliament of India, is Shakshi Maharaj.
-The district had 6 Vidhan Sabha seats, namely Unnao, Purwa, Bhagwantnagar, Mohan, Safipur and Bangarmau.
-However, after delimitation in 2008, areas under Harha were merged with other Vidhan Sabha seats.
-Thus, the district now has only 6 Vidhan Sabha seats.
+The district had seven Vidhan Sabha seats, namely Unnao, Purwa, Bhagwantnagar, Hasanganj, Hadha, Safipur and Bangarmau.
+However, after delimitation in 2008, areas under Hadha were merged with other Vidhan Sabha seats and Hasanganj was reorganised as Mohan.
+Thus, the district now has only 6 Vidhan Sabha seats that are Unnao, Purwa, Bhagwantnagar, Mohan, Safipur and Bangarmau.
 Other prominent Qasba of Unnao include Karowan B.K., Safipur, Neotani, Asiwan, Bangarmau, Mohaan, Magarwara, Shuklaganj, Purwa Maurawan, and Baksar.